Driving licence in Thailand: Fees

 If the licence is lost, stolen or significantly defaced, the driver should apply for a replacement within 15 days.
 For car and motorcycle licences issued under the Automobile Act, the replacement fee is half the original fee (excluding paperwork charge); the maximum payable charge is capped at ฿100.
 Again, a paperwork charge of ฿5 is still applicable.
 For A and P licences, a replacement costs ฿30.
 To sum up, the following table shows the replacement cost of driving licences.

 These fees do not include other expenses, such as tuition fees charged by driving schools and medical/criminal certificate fees.

+Use overseas / conversions

+Foreigners holding driving licences from countries with signatories to any treaty or agreement with Thailand may apply for conversion of driving licence to drive in Thailand.
+Holders of a Thai driving license do not need to acquire an International Driving Permit (IDP) to drive in any ASEAN countries; this also applies vice versa whereby citizens of a member state from ASEAN only need to possess a valid driving licence of their respective countries to drive in Thailand, and do not require any conversions or an IDP.